-Men's Footwear: Dark, solid-colored, low-heeled, low-soled dress shoes, top-siders or loafers with dark laces and solid-colored (dark or tan) socks.
-No high-top shoes, boots, sandals, athletic shoes, or skateboard shoes, such as Vans, DC or Supra brands.
+Boys' Footwear: Dark, leather or leather-like, solid-color, low-heeled dress shoes, top-siders, or dress sneakers (Van's) with dark laces and solid-colored (dark or tan) socks.
+No high-top shoes, boots, sandals, or athletic shoes.
 Athletic shoes will be permitted only during official school athletic activities.
 White socks may only be worn with shorts.
 Socks must be free of logos or decorations and must be solid black, navy, dark brown or taupe in color when worn with slacks.
 Socks must be visible above the entire shoe.